Growth of nonsymmetric operads: Comments on symmetric operads

-If $A$ is generated by $A_1$, then $\SO_A$ is generated by $\VV:=\SO_A(2)$.
-A version of Lemma \ref{xxlem6.3} holds for $\SO_A$, namely, $A$ is finitely generated (resp, finitely presented) as an algebra if and only if $\SO_A$ is finitely generated (resp, finitely presented) as a symmetric operad. \end{construction}
+\begin{lemma} Let $A$ be a connected graded algebra and let $\SO_A$ be the symmetric operad provided in Construction \ref{xxcon7.1}. \begin{enumerate} \item[(1)] If $A$ is finitely generated, then $\SO_A$ is finitely generated as a symmetric operad (resp. as a nonsymmetric operad). \item[(2)] If $A$ is finitely presented, then $\SO_A$ is finitely presented as a nonsymmetric operad. \item[(3)] If $A$ is finitely presented, then $\SO_A$ is finitely presented as a symmetric operad. \end{enumerate} \end{lemma}